aljosaosep/kitti-track-collection/README.md

 ## Citing

-If you find this code useful in your research, you should cite:
+If you find this data or tools useful in your reasearch, you should cite:

     @article{OsepVoigtlaender18arxiv,
         title={Large-Scale Object Discovery and Detector Adaptation from Unlabeled Video},